-There are approximately 1500 coloured pictures also included with the program.
+There are approximately 1500 colored pictures also included with the program.
 These are normally used direct from the graphics folders (see below) but those pictures that represent single words can also be accessed through a wordlist.
-This may be useful in instances, such as communication books, where you want the colour picture with the word rather than the line drawing.
+This may be useful in instances, such as communication books, where you want the picture with the word rather than the line drawing.
 There is more information on the wordlists in section 16.

-The coloured graphics are organised into topic folders.
+The colored graphics are organised into topic folders.
 Most are clear from the folder titles.
 The following notes may help you:

-- Environment: This has a set of basic backgrounds at the top level, and there are folders for items that might be used to add to these to make scenes. - Books: These are the graphics specifically made for some of the example books. - Colouring in: A small number of pictures are provided in pale colours or shades of grey which can be used for colouring using the palette editor. - Patterns: This contains several folders:
+- Environment: This has a set of basic backgrounds at the top level, and there are folders for items that might be used to add to these to make scenes. - Books: These are the graphics specifically made for some of the example books. - Coloring in: A small number of pictures are provided in pale colors or shades of grey which can be used for coloring using the palette editor. - Patterns: This contains several folders:

-Borders borders and page dividers Colours a small number of items in a range of standard basic colours for colour work Numbers numbers in dice layout Shapes Some basic geometric shapes as filled colour ready to colour using the palette editor and the same shapes in outline Money images of UK coins and Australian money.
+Borders borders and page dividers

+Colors a small number of items in a range of standard basic colors for color work the palette editor and the same shapes in outline